mozilla/cargo-vet/book/src/design-choice-faq.md

 highlight some alternatives considered.
 This should be considered supplementary to the [Rationale & Design](./rationale.md) section.

-## What about crates where I trust the author?

-You might find yourself using a crate authored either by someone you personally know or by a well-known member the community, in which case you might see low value in an additional audit.
-In this situation, you are of course free to simply leave the crate in the `exemptions` list indefinitely, perhaps with a `suggest = false` and note indicating that this specific audit is a low priority.

-There are, of course, dangers in being too permissive in these cases.
-Crates are often a collaborative effort, and it may not be the case that this trusted individual personally reviewed every contribution to date and will continue to do so forever.
-If the author has the authority to certify audits for your project, a better approach is to have them contribue the audit directly to your `audits.toml`.

 ## Why does `cargo vet init` automatically exempt all existing dependencies?